Energinet-DataHub/opengeh-process-manager/docs/ProcessManager.Components.ValueObjects/Documentation.md

 # Documentation

-Documentation of the NuGet package bundle `ProcessManager.Components.ValueObjects`.
+Documentation of the NuGet package bundle `ProcessManager.Components.Abstractions`.